imi-ms/mdro-report/Readme.md

 ## Internationalization

-Language is automatically chosen based on your systems settings.
+The language is automatically chosen based on your systems settings.
 Add `-Duser.language=en` or `-Duser.language=de` to JVM properties to change language (only German and English are supported).